spdx/spdx-spec/chapters/usage-profile.md

 ### 31.6.1 Description

-Identify expiration date of designated "usage scope" descriptions which declared by supplyer of the package.
+Identify expiration date of designated "usage scope" descriptions which declared by supplier of the package.

 Table 31.6 — Metadata for the valid until date